adielashrov/trust-ai-roma-for-llm/validate-RoMA-with-exact-count/README.md

 # RoMA - Exact Count

-The following instructions are for installing and executing the Exact Count algorithm on a linux/ubuntu machine.
+The following instructions are for installing and executing the Exact Count vs. RoMA algorithms on a linux/ubuntu machine.

 ### Setting up the environment